charliefurniss/driftrock/README.md

 # Driftrock exercise

 ## Description
 Node.js command-line app querying and displaying data.
+It makes use of three npm modules: commander, request and request-promise-native.

 ## Instructions
 To use the app, run 'npm install' from inside the root directory, then use one of the following commands: